RazorConsole/RazorConsole/design-doc/builtin-components.md

 ## StepChart

-Renders a step chart directly in the terminalusing Unicode box-drawing characters.
+Renders a step chart directly in the terminal, using Unicode box-drawing characters.
 Perfect for visualizing time-series, discrete state changes, or any data where values stay constant between points.

 | Parameter       | Type                          | Default      | Description                                                 |
 |-----------------|-------------------------------|--------------|-------------------------------------------------------------|